JamesTheBard/advent-of-code/2024/04/README.md

 - Count occurances for `XMAS` and `SAMX` on each line.
 - Count diagonal occurances for `XMAS` and `SAMX` across the grid.

-The transpose happening before the diagonal count doesn't change the sum because diagonal matches don't change on transpose.
+The transpose happening before the diagonal count doesn't change the sum because diagonal matches don't change on transpose.[^1]

 ### Part 2